Amshu0-0/COTS-APIs101/3-creating-movie-api/README.md

 ## Creating A Controller

 A controller file contains the logic for the actions of we want to do to a resource.
-In this case our controller file will include logic for getting all movies, getting a movie by id, creating a new movie, updating a movie by id, and deleting a movie by id.
+In this case our controller file will include logic for getting all movies, getting a movie by `id`, creating a new movie, updating a movie by `id`, and deleting a movie by `id`.

-First create a folder `controllers` and then create a file `movies_controller.js` within it.
+First, create a folder `controllers` and then create a file `movies_controller.js` within it.

-At the top we want to reference our actual movie data which is represented in the form of an array of JS objects:

-***movies_controller.js***

-At the top of the file we want to pull in our data where all our movie objects are stored:
+At the top of `movies_controller.js`, reference the file that holds the array for all of our movie objects.

 ```js
 const MOVIES = require("../data/MOVIES_STORE");